Table of contents

 - Prepare your articles of incorporation: Add your business name, address, purpose, expected duration, and board member details.
 We recommend having a legal consultant review these documents.

 - File the articles with your state office and pay fees: The Secretary of State’s office typically processes applications.
 One cost you can’t avoid is a $20 to $100 filing fee.
-If you plan to serve multiple states, you may need to register there, too.
+If you plan to serve in additional states, you may need to register there, too.

 For tips and guidance, reach out to your state’s nonprofit association.
 You can also outsource this entire process to an online service like LegalZoom or BizFilings.